Things to do in Cappadocia in Winter

 One cannot start a trip to Cappadocia without watching the balloons!
 Wake up for sunrise and go to your hotel terrace to watch the balloons go up above Goreme.
 Seeing the balloons is stunning, especially with the morning light.
 It’s a beautiful moment you don’t want to miss.

-Sometimes flights are cancelled because of the weather conditions.
+Taking a hot air balloon in Cappadocia may seem like a pretty cold way to spend a few hours but this is one of the best things to do in Cappadocia.
+A Cappadocia hot air balloon ride can be taken in winter but sometimes flights are cancelled because of the weather conditions.
 Don’t forget to ask your hotel the night before if the flights are still on.
 By the way, you can also see the balloons in the afternoons.
 There is another flight around 2 pm or 3 pm.
 I watched both and preferred the sunrise one as the light is low and it just feels so special.
 No need to mention that a beautiful blue sky filled with colourful balloons is super Instagrammable.

 Hot air balloon turkey flag flying mountain valley Cappadocia Turkey - how to spend 3 days in Cappadocia

-After enjoying your first breakfast watching the balloons, head to the Goreme Open Air Museum, which is on the Unesco world heritage list.
+After enjoying your first breakfast watching the balloons, head to the Goreme Open Air Museum, which is on the UNESCO world heritage list.
 The museum is only 10 minute walk from Goreme city centre.
 This incredible site is a religious complex where you’ll find rock-cut churches with beautiful frescoes.
 Don’t miss the nunnery, St Barbara church, the dark church and buckle church.

 Allow a good 1h30-2h to visit this museum and enjoy the beautiful scenery of this incredible place.
 Don’t forget to stop by the museum’s shop before heading to your next activity.
 The entrance to the museum is 45 Turkish Lira per person plus an extra 15 Turkish Lira if you want to visit the dark church, which is a true work of art.